How fire insurance works in Canada

 Fire claims history

-If you've made past claims for fire (or any claims at all), insurers see you as more high-risk for future claims – increasing your premium.
+If you've made past claims for fire (or any claims at all), insurers see you as more high-risk for future claims, increasing your premium.

 How can I lower the cost of fire insurance?

-While you can't easily relocate to a lower-risk area, you can make simple upgrades to your home for a lower your premium, such as installing an approved smoke detector.
+While you can't easily relocate to a lower-risk area, you can make simple upgrades to your home to lower your premium, such as installing an approved smoke detector.
 And remember, since fire coverage is part of your home insurance policy, you can take steps to lower your premium—even if they’re not directly related to fire coverage.
 Beyond the fire-related precautions, try these additional strategies to save big:

 Bundle insurance products – Consider getting your multiple coverage products (e.g auto, home, condo) from one provider.
 Insurers will thank you for your loyalty.